luissimon/g16SI/README.md

                    span_HLnotH: tries to expand all non-H atoms in the High Level layer. eclipse_:5-11             searches an orientation in which 5 and 11 are eclipsed. span_:5-11,4-8,3-7        searches an orientation in wich the bonds 5-11, 4-8, and 3-7 are shown longer.

+Treatment of ONIOM calculations:

+g16SI detects gaussian ONIOM calculations modifying its behaviour to:

+-Automatically add a character (“L”, “M” or “H”) for specifying the layer of each atom in the .doc file.
+-If used in the energy file, the “ONIOM extrapolated energy” will be printed.
+-Add a different residue name in the generated .pdb file, so settings in pymol can allow different representations of each layer.